Joe Worrall (footballer): Burnley

 On 22 August 2024, Worrall ended his 13-year association with Nottingham Forest and signed a four-year deal with EFL Championship side Burnley for an undisclosed transfer fee.

+Wrexham

+On 1 September 2026, Worrall signed for Wrexham on a two-year contract.

 International career

 On 19 May 2017, Worrall was called up to the England representative squad for the 2017 Toulon Tournament as a replacement for Charlton Athletic's Ezri Konsa, who had been promoted to the U20 squad for the 2017 FIFA U-20 World Cup.
 Appointed as the team's captain, Worrall played four times and lifted the trophy as England defended their title on penalties after a 1–1 draw with the Ivory Coast in the final.
 Worrall was named the second-best player of the tournament after teammate David Brooks, who won the award.

 Following his impressive summer with England, Worrall received his first call-up to the U21 squad on 24 August 2017 for their upcoming qualifying matches against their Dutch and Latvian counterparts.
 Worrall was, however, left out of the squad against the Dutch and was an unused substitute in his team's 3–0 win over Latvia on 5 September.